rr1000/slate/source/index.md

 Catalyze has polcies and procedures for all workstations that interact with and may potentially become exposed to ePHI.
 These policies have requirements for secure media disposal so that ePHI cannot be recovered from these systems.

 Catalyze has Media Re-use requirements for the workstations, despite the fact that these workstations do not have access to and interaction with ePHI.

-Catalyze does not move any electronic media offsite.
 ```

 Standard | Description